Almeida-Oco/rust-playground/README.md

 # Status

 Pattern matching to names should now be possible.
-Currently only possible wildcharacters are *
+Currently possible wild characters are '*' and '.'
+Restriction characters are '$' and '^'
+It is also possible escape characters using '\'.
+Example: '\*'